sing1179/MNIST_new/README.md

 - Report **Δ accuracy** = baseline − reconstructed.
   Δ≈0 while L0≈1 → sparse **and** faithful code.
 **Reconstruction error (MSE).** We report mean squared error between targets and reconstructions (averaged over all examples and dimensions) in two spaces: (1) the **normalized SAE space** used for training (primary metric), and (2) the **raw (unnormalized) logit space** for intuition.
 The primary number we report in the paper-style write-up is the **validation MSE in the normalized space**.
+  **Classifier loss (CE).** We also report cross-entropy from (i) the baseline MLP logits and (ii) SAE-reconstructed logits, alongside accuracy deltas on train/val/test.

 ---